ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">

+### release dates

+The phrase ‘release dates’ is used to describe a number of key dates in a prisoner's sentence.
+It includes the dates when their sentence and licence periods expire, and the estimated dates that they will be released from prison.

+There are many different types of release date.
+For example, prisoners who are eligible for home detention curfew, will get a Home detention curfew eligibility date (HDCED).
+These dates can also change, depending on the circumstances and eligibility of the person in prison.
+You should consider whether you need to refer to a specific release date if referencing it in your service.

+The most common types of release date are:

+- Conditional release date (CRD)
+This is the date a person in prison is released from custody, subject to licence conditions.

+- Sentence expiry date (SED)
+This is the date a person’s prison sentence expires.

+- Licence expiry date (LED)
+This is the date the licence expires where release from custody is subject to licence conditions.

+Read the <a href="https://login.microsoftonline.com/c6874728-71e6-41fe-a9e1-2e8c36776ad8/oauth2/authorize?client%5Fid=00000003%2D0000%2D0ff1%2Dce00%2D000000000000&response%5Fmode=form%5Fpost&response%5Ftype=code%20id%5Ftoken&resource=00000003%2D0000%2D0ff1%2Dce00%2D000000000000&scope=openid&nonce=BC0CEEE028DB350631B8C9EE74BB17131B4D0D2F5F36E2D2%2D039A61F7362E2D6DCE573AE4BB56FB9F3F9BAA7F4AA0BBBA41D0841116299095&redirect%5Furi=https%3A%2F%2Fjusticeuk%2Esharepoint%2Ecom%2F%5Fforms%2Fdefault%2Easpx&state=OD0w&claims=%7B%22id%5Ftoken%22%3A%7B%22xms%5Fcc%22%3A%7B%22values%22%3A%5B%22CP1%22%5D%7D%7D%7D&wsucxt=1&cobrandid=11bd8083%2D87e0%2D41b5%2Dbb78%2D0bc43c8a8e8a&client%2Drequest%2Did=714161a1%2D80c1%2Da000%2D35db%2Dfd3e02f7d205">full list of release dates</a>.

 ### remand prisoner, on remand, remanded in custody

 Someone is on remand if they are placed in custody whilst awaiting trial.
 Read <a href="https://docs.google.com/document/d/1Vh_ReT14BKQ8ATEZcSIyDvvPERW0NJA7Grhk1trKAq8/edit?tab=t.0#heading=h.zcolbmcvf6md">guidance on how to talk about people in the justice system (MoJ staff only)</a>.